|

 gray-green, aging to yellowish.

-Leaves: Tiny scales at the stem joints in sets of two (on opposite sides of the stem.
+Leaves: Tiny scales at the stem joints, arranged in pairs (on opposite sides of the stem). |

 Flowers: Blooms in the spring.
 Plants are male or females.
 Male plants have pollen cones that grow from nodes;